 The award ceremony will take place on April 2, 2025, from 3:00 PM to 5:00 PM at The Family Justice Center, 861 N Mojave Rd, Las Vegas, NV 89101-2407.

-Lachell Jordan has been a steadfast leader in survivor advocacy, working tirelessly to provide trauma-informed support and resources to those affected by sexual violence.
+Jordan, who serves as senior operations director at Signs of HOPE, has been a steadfast leader in survivor advocacy, working tirelessly to provide trauma-informed support and resources to those affected by sexual violence.
 Her commitment to empowering survivors and advancing policies that promote safety and justice has made a lasting impact in the Las Vegas community and beyond.

 “Lachell’s dedication, innovation, and leadership make her an undeniable force in the movement to end sexual violence,” said Elizabeth Abdur-Raheem, Executive Director of NCEDSV.
 “Her work at Signs of HOPE has not only empowered survivors but also built a strong foundation for sustainable, long-term change in the community.
 We are honored to recognize Lachell’s invaluable contributions.”